woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/firstconnect.rst

 Setting a password for the ``postgres`` user
 --------------------------------------------

-On Windows and OS X, the default password is ``postgres``.
-But on Linux systems, there is no default password set.
+On Linux systems, there is no default password set.

 To set the default password: